Particular/docs.particular.net/nservicebus/transactional-session/index.md

 The endpoint receives the control message and processes it as follows:

 * Find the outbox record.
-  * If it exists, it hasn't been marked as dispatched, and there are pending operations they are dispatched, and the outbox record is set as dispatched.
+  * If it exists, and it hasn't been marked as dispatched, and there are pending operations they are dispatched, and the outbox record is set as dispatched.
   * If it doesn't exist yet, delay the processing of the control message.

 ## Failure scenarios

-The transactional session provides atomic store-and-send guarantees, similar to Outbox (except for incoming message de-duplication).
-That said, it cannot rely on the recoverability mechanism used by the Outbox, which uses [retries](/nservicebus/recoverability) to ensure outgoing messages are dispatched when failures occur.
-Instead, the control message is used to ensure that **exactly one** of these two outcomes occur:
+The transactional session provides atomic store-and-send guarantees, similar to the outbox feature (except for incoming message de-duplication).
+That said, it cannot rely on the recoverability mechanism used by the outbox, which uses [retries](/nservicebus/recoverability) to ensure outgoing messages are dispatched when failures occur.
+Instead, the control message is used to ensure that **exactly one** of the following outcomes occur:

 * Transaction finishes with data being stored, and outgoing messages eventually sent - when the `Commit` path successfully stores the `OutboxRecord`
 * Transaction finishes with no visible side effects - when the control message stores the `OutboxRecord`

-Sending the control message first ensures that, eventually, the transaction will have an atomic outcome.
-If the `Commit` of the `OutboxRecord` succeeds, the control message will ensure the outgoing operations are sent out.
+Sending the control message first ensures that eventually, the transaction will have an atomic outcome.
+If the `Commit` of the `OutboxRecord` succeeds, the control message will ensure the outgoing operations are sent.
 If the `Commit` fails, the control message will (after the [maximum commit duration](#usage-advanced-maximum-commit-duration) elapses) eventually be consumed, leaving no side effects.

-When dispatching the control message fails, the transactional session changes will be rolled back, and an error will be raised to the user committing the session.
+If dispatching the control message fails, the transactional session changes will roll back, and an error will be raised to the user committing the session.

 ## Limitations